taranchik/website-elements/README.md

 ![Project Image](https://i.imgur.com/qjbH9pG.png)

-> Project consists of menu, input and terminal.
-The solution was made using only essential technologies: HTML, CSS, JavaScript.
+> The project is composed of a menu, input interface, and terminal.
+The solution has been developed utilizing solely fundamental technologies, including HTML, CSS, and JavaScript.

 ---